symfony/symfony-docs/configuration.rst

 Configuration Parameters
 ------------------------

 Parameters are key-value pairs stored in the :doc:`service container </service_container>`.
-They allow you to centralize configuration values that can be reused across your application's configuration files and injected into services.
+They let you centralize configuration values, reuse them across your application's configuration, and inject them into services.

 When the same configuration value is used in several places, define it as a parameter to avoid repetition.
-Like other configuration values, parameters can also be :ref:`overridden per environment <configuration-environments>`.
+Parameters can also be :ref:`overridden per environment <configuration-environments>`.
 By convention, parameters are defined under the ``parameters`` key in the ``config/services.yaml`` file:

 .. configuration-block::